joncain/pyr-setup/README.md

 * Pyr (this was developed against the 2.3-MNT branch)
 * .netrc

-  If you don't already have one, you need to create a `~/.netrc` file on your host machine.
+  If you don't already have one, you need to create a `~/.netrc` file on your machine.

   [See more...](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html)